mive93/class-edge/README.md

 ./edge -i ../data/all_cameras_en.yaml 20939 20940 20936 6310 634
 ```

+To better understand the parameter file, refer to [config doc](data/README.md).

 ## How to initialize or update submodule
 ```
 git submodule update --init --recursive #initialize